reedmideke/reedmideke.github.io/_posts/2023-11-20-google-bard-arm-assembly.md

 This does capture the fact that `call_func_ptr` calls a function pointer[^105] and does something with the arguments, but the details range from wrong to nonsensical.
 In particular, it claims that `call_func_ptr` takes four arguments, when it actually takes three[^106], and it implies the arguments after `func_ptr` are passed to `func_ptr`, rather than specifying an array which in turn contains an arbitrary number of actual arguments.

 The suggestion that `setup_stack_frame` needs the address of the function to be called seems nonsensical, and has no support in the line-by-line description or any relation to the actual code.
-It's also noteworthy that the made-up error handling mentioned in the line-by-line's "stack setup" section is not mentioned.
+It's also noteworthy that the made-up error handling in the line-by-line's "stack setup" section is not mentioned.

 Finally, it doesn't include any control flow.
 Understanding the execution paths would be a primary focus for a human analyst, but Bard's explanation just breezes through it sequentially here, and except for the loop, mostly ignores it or gets it wildly wrong in the line-by-line.